RA Application Process

 Resident Assistants (RA) are granted a waiver of room and board in exchange for their work as an RA.
 The RA benefit in 2016-2017 was valued at $15,358 (cost of a single room, meal plan and bundle laundry service).

 RA benefits are not considered taxable income.
 The benefit is tax free because it is provided to the RA for the convenience of the University, meals are furnished on University premises, and the RA is required to live in an assigned room in the residence hall as a condition of their employment.

 INFORMATION FOR STUDENTS RECEIVING FINANCIAL AID

 RAs who receive financial aid administered by the University, should be aware of the following:

 - University Scholarships are not typically affected; however, the total value of the RA benefit and other financial aid may not exceed the student's cost of attendance

 - Students who serve as RAs are not typically authorized to work on campus

 - The benefit that RAs receive may affect eligibility for federally subsidized loans.
 You may want contact the Office of Financial Aid to discuss your specific situation.
 The Office of Financial Aid is open from 8:00 a.m. to 5:00 p.m., Monday through Friday, and is located in 115 Main Building.
 You may reach them at 574-631-6436 or firstname.lastname@example.org.

 1. If I will be studying abroad during the RA Selection Process what should I do?

-If you will be studying abroad in the Spring 2014 semester, please contact your Rector now to schedule an interview this semester before you leave.
-Be sure to complete your application on line to meet the January 20, 2014 deadline.
+If you will be studying abroad in the Spring 2017 semester, please contact your Rector now to discuss the interview process.
+Be sure to complete your application on line to meet the January 17, 2017 deadline.